McKay correspondence, cohomological Hall algebras and categorification

 \subsection{Outline}

-\S\ref{setupsection} is devoted to the description of the geometry of the resolutions of Kleinian singularities and the definition of perverse coherent sheaves on them, and explanation of the connection with the preprojective algebra of a quiver, whose definition is also recalled. \S\ref{s:semistable} and \ref{s:chain} deal with the analysis of the relation between semistable sheaves on the resolution and semistable representations of the preprojective algebra under the equivalence $\tau$.
-Finally, in \S\ref{s:Cat-McKay} we provide a version of the McKay correspondence for categorified, K-theoretical, and cohomological Hall algebras: \S\ref{ss:categorified-quiver} we construct the categorified, K-theoretical, and cohomological Hall algebras of the preprojective algebras of a quiver, while in \S\ref{ss:Cat-McKay} we prove our main results, Theorems~\ref{thm:mainone} and \ref{thm:maintwo}.
-There are also three appendices: one about standard results for representations of quivers, and other two about some characterizations of sheaves on surfaces.
+\S\ref{setupsection} is devoted to the theory of perverse coherent sheaves on a resolution $Y$ of a Kleinian singularity and the study of the relation between their semistability and the semistability of coherent sheaves on $Y$.
+In \S\ref{s:Cat-McKay} we provide a version of the McKay correspondence for semistable categorified, K-theoretical, and cohomological Hall algebras.
+There are also two appendices: one about a realization of the perverse $t$-structure via tilting, following \cite{YoshiokaPerverse} and another one about some characterizations of sheaves on surfaces.